Burrells Wharf

 Burrells Wharf is a riverside residential estate, owned by its leaseholders, in London, England.
-It is situated in Docklands on the Isle of Dogs and the North bank of the River Thames (facing Deptford).
+It is situated on the Isle of Dogs and the north bank of the River Thames (facing Deptford).
 The residential estate is one of 18 buildings or groups of buildings on the peninsula to be architecturally listed as buildings of special interest or importance.

 History

 For centuries all of Millwall and Cubitt Town was an occasionally flooded but fertile meadow land, supporting a small Middlesex fishing, watermen and farming community.
 By the 19th century Millwall Iron Works had been built on this land.
-From 1855-58 Sir William Fairbairn built early iron ships here and undertook the model tests for the development of the box girder original Britannia Bridge which connected Anglesey until damaged by fire and replaced with a different type of tall bridge.
+From 1855 to 1858 Sir William Fairbairn built early iron ships here and undertook the model tests for the development of the box girder original Britannia Bridge which connected Anglesey until damaged by fire and replaced with a different type of tall bridge.

 John Scott Russell bought the works and was instrumental in building here The SS Great Eastern, where it was launched.
 This was a steam and sail ship designed by engineer Isambard Kingdom Brunel, and the largest ship in the world for its time, when built in 1858.
 The ship may not have lasted long in its commercial use, but the shipyard and site where it was launched have fared better.

 Some of the land developed in the 20th century into a pigment/dye factory, having immediate access to the various imports required in Poplar.
 According to local lore, the local bird-life would get into the factory buildings and become contaminated with the dyes: it was reputedly common to see pigeons in various unusual colours flying around the area.
 The factory relocated elsewhere in the late 1980s, with the decline of the Poplar docks as a functioning commercial port in favour of larger facilities for container ships.